federicociner/ad4j-test-app/README.md

 A React app used to test Azure DevOps integrations in Jira.

-I have unupdated the README.
+A newer version of the README.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).